mjpancake/mjpancake.github.io/docs/cpp.md

 ## General

 - Zero-warning is required under debug build.
-  - Unused variable warning is allowed under release build
+  - Unused variable warnings are allowed under release build
-  - A Warning caused by a compiler's bug is allowed in any build mode (such as [this one](http://stackoverflow.com/a/33306000))
+  - Warnings caused by compiler's bugs are allowed under any build mode (such as [this one](http://stackoverflow.com/a/33306000))
-- Basically the high level readability and the development efficiency is considered more important, and the low level optimizations should only be taken to critical performance problems.
+- Basically high level readability and development efficiency is considered more important, and low level optimizations should only be taken to critical performance problems.

 ## Comments

-- Avoid commenting by making the code self-explainatory.
+- Avoid commenting, by making the code self-explainatory.
 - Always mark ends of include guards and namespaces with comments.
 - Use only `//` comments in committed code. `/* */` is reserved for debugging.